jbarbede/fentury-hsbc-mexico/README.md

 Go to `chrome://extensions/` and click on `Load unpacked` button.

-Browse to the `extension` folder and select it.
+Browse to the `extension` folder and select it.# fentury-hsbc-mexico